Clicky

 Coming from a guy who has worked on many watercraft over the years, I have come to love the ability to remove the top deck of my Spark.

-Once the top deck is off, you can get to everything.
+Once the top deck is off, you can get to most things.
 It’s the easiest watercraft to work on once the deck is off and plus it’s all smooth plastic in the hull, so no more fiberglass splinters.

 The HOLE